On this page

 How do I choose the correct eligibility category code on I-956F?

-Your eligibility category code determines your basis for filing I-956F.
-The Immigration and Nationality Act (INA) section 203(b)(5)(F)(i) states, a “regional center shall file an application with the Secretary of Homeland Security for each particular investment offering through an associated new commercial enterprise before any alien files a petition for classification under this paragraph by reason of investment in that offering.”
-Each Form I-956F may only include one commercial enterprise.
+Your eligibility category code dictates the grounds for filing Form I-956F.
+According to section 203(b)(5)(F)(i) of the Immigration and Nationality Act (INA), a regional center must submit an application to the Secretary of Homeland Security for each specific investment offering through an associated new commercial enterprise.
+This must occur before any foreign national files a petition for classification based on investment in that offering.
+It is important to note that each Form I-956F is limited to a single commercial enterprise.

 What supporting documents do I need for I-956F?